Recently James Webb Telescope revealed never before seen view of the star-forming region of the Carina Nebula called “Cosmic Cliff”.

 Mid-Infrared Instrument (MIRI) of James Webb Telescope:

-The Mid-Infrared Instrument (MIRI) consists of a camera and a spectrograph and covers the wavelength range of 5 to 28 microns.
+The Mid-Infrared Instrument (MIRI) consists of a camera and a spectrograph and covers a wavelength range of 5 to 28 microns.

 The longer wavelength of light comes under the mid-infrared region of the electromagnetic spectrum which can’t be seen by our eyes but can see by this instrument.